Karim-Elbahrawy/Udacity-Weather-Journal-App-Project/README.md

 * server is built locally with node and express.

-* all files are available in the /website folder with the exception of server.js (available in root directory) .

 * weather data is fetched from [OpenWeatherMap](https://openweathermap.org) API .

 * server includes an asynchronous get route to fetch data and an asynchronous post route to save data to the server from client side .

 * server logs data fetched to the console .

-* UI updates dynamically when the data is received from the server .
+* when the data is received from the server, UI updates dynamically.

-* custom style added in style.css .

 ## Helping Resources